top of page

 Vetting can include numerous approaches:

-Did the video originate on social media?
-It may be true or it may not.
+• Did the video originate on social media?
+If so, it may or may not be true.
 That's the contextual definition of unreliable.

-Did it originate on a news outlet?
-Check them out on MediaBiasFactCheck.com
+• Did it originate on a legit news outlet?
+Check out the news outlet on MediaBiasFactCheck.com

-Is there corroborating evidence of those statements reported by other legitimate outlets?
+• Is there corroborating evidence of those statements reported by other legitimate news outlets?

-Media savvy is sorely lacking in our country which helps make many of these deep fakes believable.
+Media literacyis sorely lacking in our country which helps make these viral deep fakes believable.

 Regardless of your politics, which naturally could bias which videos you are more likely to believe or not, no one wants to be a tool -- that is, someone easily manipulated by someone else into having certain feelings and opinions.
 We all want agency in our thoughts and feelings.
 So don't believe everything you see, even if it supports your position, without proper and objective vetting.
 Otherwise, you are a tool.
 There are many lies, but only one truth.

-Videos, especially deep fakes, which are generally false, are specifically designed to elicit an emotional response first and foremost.
+All deep fakes, which are false by definition*, are specifically designed to elicit an emotional response first and foremost.
 Alas, the emotional response often wins out over the intellectual response, which is exactly what the deep fake producer wants.

 Woman shown with vector diagram of facial recognition data points